CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `ROTATETO`

 Rotates the gantry head to position `pos`, where `pos` is an absolute coordinate.
+If `pos` is a quaternion, the yaw component is used.

 *Format:* `ROTATE pos speed`